 Nope.
 Caffeine and alcohol may actually speed up heat loss.
 According to Weather.gov, caffeine can cause your blood vessels to constrict and prevent your hands and feet from warming properly, and alcohol can reduce shivering, which is something your body does to help keep you warm.

-Instead of caffeine and alcohol, drink warm water or a warm, sweet, nonalcoholic, noncaffeinated beverage to help warm the body.
+Instead of caffeine and alcohol, drink warm water or a warm, sweet, nonalcoholic, noncaffeinated beverage (hot chocolate, anyone?) to help warm the body.

 Nope.
-You catch cold from a virus, not from cold temperatures.
+You catch colds from viruses, not from cold temperatures.
 However, cold weather can weaken your immune system, making you an easier target!
 Here are some other ways to avoid getting colds.

 Check out our windchill temperature chart for more information on surviving hypothermia and frostbite.